dcreutz/SQM-Data-Retriever/README.md

 2. Extract the zip file and move the contents of the subfolder dist to the location on your web server you want it.
 That is, the directory on your server should have the same contents as the dist folder.

-3. Copy (or symlink) your SQM data files into the data directory.
+3. Copy (or symlink) your SQM data files into the data directory, default is a directory named data in the same directory as sqm.php.

-4. [Recommended] Make the cache directory writeable by the web server user.
+4. [Recommended] Create the cache directory, default is a directory called cache in the same directory as data.
+Make the cache directory writeable by the web server user.
 On shared hosting, this step usually isn't necessary; on a typical linux system, this means running chown to set the owner of the cache folder to www-data or www.

 5. [Optional] If you have a camera taking images of the sky, copy (or symlink) the images in to the images directory.
 The directory structure expected is iamges/YYYY-MM/YYYY-MM-DD/image-file-name, see the configuration section for more information.